FLYBYME/block-storage/README.md

     });
     ```

-- `removeReplicaFromFrontend`: Removes a replica from a block storage device.
+- `removeReplicaFromFrontend`: Removes a replica from the frontend controller.
   - **Params**:
     - `id` (string): ID of the block.
     - `replica` (string): Replica ID.